 “There are two Tribes or Families who inhabit this district – the Tullong and Murrain.
 The former chiefly resides in the neighbourhood of Dart Brook – the latter on Pages River.
 The Tullong Tribe consists of 19 men, 11 women, 9 children” Total 39.
 The Murrawin Tribe consists of 16 men, 8 women, 5 children: Total 29.There is besides these two Tribes or Families a very strong Tribe which we sometimes see belonging to Liverpool Plains.
 Upon one occasion I saw about 50 men with a number of women and children.I should think about 30 or 40 blankets would be enough to issue.
 And a few Tomahawks would be of great value to them.”
 6

 Asking the government for tomahawks, indicates Francis was not fearful of conflict with the local Aboriginal people.
-Evidence seems to indicate early white settlers in the Scone area had a relatively peaceful existence with the local Aboriginal population, which was markedly different to the violence experienced throughout the rest of the Hunter during the rapid white expansion.
+Evidence seems to indicate early white settlers in the Scone area had a relatively peaceful existence with the local Aboriginal population, which was markedly different to the violence and massacres experienced throughout the rest of the Hunter during the rapid white invasion.

 Peter Macintyre’s experience at Segenhoe